zmanian/gaia/proposals/proposals.md

 sent.
 In this backend the client is expected to keep track of the list of pubkeys which the delegator has delegated to.

-`TxBond` and `TxUnbond` can now be used with expanded functionality for use from delegators.
-Now however `TxUnbond` must also include the PubKey which the unbonding is to occur from.
-As such `TxBond` and `TxUnbond` can be consolidate.
+The transactions types must be renamed. `TxBond` is now effectively `TxDeclareCandidacy` and but is only used to become a new validator.
+For all subsiquent bonding, whether self-bonding or delegation the `TxDelegate` function should be used.
+In this context `TxUnbond` is used to unbond either delegation bonds or validator self-bonds.
+As such `TxUnbond` must now include the PubKey which the unbonding is to occur from.

 ``` golang
 type BondUpdate struct {